imaddde867/Multi-view-object-detection/README.md

 * Set `--slowdown 2` if you prefer a slower side-by-side playback.
 * `--box_shrink 0.1-0.2` trims boxes inward so people/car overlays stay tight even when the raw YOLO box includes shadows.
 * `--nms_iou 0.5-0.7` applies an extra per-camera suppression pass to eliminate duplicate boxes on the same subject.
+* `--frame_stride 2` halves the number of processed frames for faster turnaround, and `--skip_json` writes video only (no JSON log).
+* Use `--device cuda:0 --half` on GPU machines to force CUDA/FP16 and squeeze out extra FPS.

 ### Live Camera Sanity Check